 We’ll first take a look at the top exchanges overall, then look at our favourite exchanges for different criteria: fees, reputation, ease of use, etc. By the end of this guide, you’ll have several high quality options for your personal trading needs.

-A strong and diverse investment service provider, you can access crypto markets two ways with eToro: CFDs and traditional ownership.
+In first position comes a strong and diverse investment service provider, eToro, where you can access crypto markets in two ways: CFDs and traditional ownership.

 eToro has been in the Bitcoin CFD game for several years now, but only added their eToro Wallet functionality in 2018.
 In either case, users can make investment returns on a handful of crypto assets (like NEO, EOS, Litecoin, and several others), all within an intuitive and attractive user interface.

-eToro has always been regulation compliant, and offers considerable investor protections to its users.
+eToro has always been regulation compliant (CySEC & FCA regulated), and offers considerable investor protections to its users.
 It’s now available in more than 60 countries, recently including the United States (finally!).

 Binance exchange was originally started in China, before moving to Japan, Taiwan, and finally Malta in search of friendly national regulations.
 Binance is the largest cryptocurrency trading provider in the world, by volume.